cyb3rpsych0s1s/4ddicted/pages/patterns/effectors.md

 Or simply put, adding custom logic at runtime to statically defined status effects.

-Looking at `BaseStatusEffect.BerserkPlayer` in its 2nd `packages`, then down in its `effectors` first entry, there's `BaseStatusEffect.BerserkPlayerSFXEffector` which `effectorClassName` is `PlaySFXEffector`.
+Looking at `BaseStatusEffect.BerserkPlayer` in WolvenKit, in its 2nd `packages` then down in its `effectors`'' first entry, there's a `BaseStatusEffect.BerserkPlayerSFXEffector` whose `effectorClassName` is `PlaySFXEffector`.

-If searching in game sources, there's indeed a `PlaySFXEffector` (which extends `Effector`/`IScriptable`), which seems to allow for tweaking e.g. the effect at runtime based on conditions:
+Looking into game sources, there's indeed a `PlaySFXEffector` (which extends `Effector`/`IScriptable`), which allows for tweaking e.g. the effect at runtime based on conditions:

 ```swift
 public class PlaySFXEffector extends Effector {